-Keiko is a partner of Morrison Foerster Law Offices.
-She has extensive experience in corporate and commercial transactions, advising principally on M&A and real estate finance and regularly representing major Japanese banks and mezzanine financing companies on financing for both domestic and outbound acquisitions.
+Keiko Yamazaki is a partner in Morrison Foerster’s Finance Department.
+She has extensive experience in a wide variety of corporate and commercial transactions, with a particular focus on M&A and real estate finance transactions.

 Vivian has more than 20 years of experience advising on a broad range of corporate transactions, including primary and secondary equity offerings in Hong Kong, pre-IPO investments, PIPEs, public and private M&A transactions and formation of joint ventures.
 She regularly advises Hong Kong listed issuers, private equity funds, international conglomerates and Chinese enterprises on their corporate transactions.